-5.42 This land is crossed by an ancient trackway giving access to fields and footpaths in the west of the Parish and is extensively used by hikers, dog walkers and horse riders from both Wivelsfield and Burgess Hill.
-Theobalds Road, which leads to this Green Space, and its continuation as a footpath across the Green Space, are thought to follow the line of a prehistoric ridgeway route which may have continued in use during the Romano-British period linking the London to Brighton Roman road with either the Greensand Way or the London to Ouse Valley road.
+5.47 This land is crossed by an ancient track way giving access to fields and footpaths in the west of the Parish and is extensively used by hikers, dog walkers and horse riders from both Wivelsfield and Burgess Hill.
+Theobalds Road, which leads to this Green Space, and its continuation as a footpath across the Green Space, are thought to follow the line of a prehistoric ridgeway route that may have continued in use during the Romano-British period linking the London to Brighton Roman road with either the Greensand Way or the London to Ouse Valley road.

-5.43 The majority of this Green Space lies within an Archaeological Notification Area defining an area of Late Iron Age, Roman and medieval activity centred on Theobalds Farm to the west.
+5.48 The majority of this Green Space lies within an Archaeological Notification Area defining an area of Late Iron Age, Roman and medieval activity centred on Theobalds Farm to the west.
 Excavations immediately adjacent to the Green Space have revealed extensive evidence for Late Iron Age and Roman settlement, including buildings, kilns, enclosures and a field system (ref.
 ASE 2008).
 The southern part, which does not have public access, is historically significant, very probably being the Celtic 'High Enclosure' or tye from which Antye took its name.
 Part of its double-ditched triple-banked boundary still survives.
 Surviving enclosures such as this are rare in the Weald and should be treasured for their historical importance.
 Being on high ground this area has landscape value and views across the Parish.
+The land therefore meets the requirements of Paragraph 77 of the NPPF in that it is closely proximate to the community it serves, in the newly developed area which borders it; has clear historical value and provides recreational access for the newly developed area; is local in character and not extensive.
+It covers an area of only 3.5 hectares.

-Land on north-west boundary of Parish
+Land on northwest boundary of Parish

-5.44 This is of landscape significance being on the south facing ridge to the north of the Parish and forming a significant part of the view from a number of places within the residential areas.
+5.49 This is of landscape significance being on the south facing ridge to the north of the Parish and forming a significant part of the view from a number of places within the residential areas.
 The land is owned by Mid-Sussex District Council (MSDC) and adjacent to their proposed cemetery and allotments.
-MSDC is agreeable to its proposed Green Space designation.
+MSDC is agreeable to its proposed Green Space designation and would like to incorporate it into the country park that is proposed on the boundary between the two local authority areas.
+For the avoidance of doubt, an allotment use of part of the proposed space is considered appropriate development as it will not undermine the purpose of the designation.

-5.45 To quote from the Haywards Heath Draft Neighbourhood Plan: '10.8: Haywards Heath whilst having some wonderful green spaces does not have the benefit of a country park.
-An opportunity for a modest park arises from the proposed allocation of land for a new cemetery and allotments as these can be contained within a park setting which would enhance the two new facilities and help maintain an attractive rural setting on the built up edge of the town.
-Other elements which contribute to this location are
+5.50 To quote from the Haywards Heath Draft Neighbourhood Plan: Haywards Heath whilst having some wonderful green spaces does not have the benefit of a country park.
+An opportunity for a modest park arises from the proposed allocation of land for a new cemetery and allotments as these can be contained within a park setting that would enhance the two new facilities and help maintain an attractive rural setting on the built up edge of the town.
+Other elements which contribute to this location are: